-As of September 2021, Dr. Mindock has moved to Newark, Delaware to be closer to family, where she is now a librarian as her "day job" instead of a college professor.
-She recently won the position of principal oboist with the Mobile Symphony and continues to travel to perform with that ensemble (now in her 17th season with that orchestra), as English horn and 2nd oboist for 13 seasons prior to winning the principal chair), and she also continues to travel to play as principal oboist of the Gulf Coast Symphony (11th season), and as a section oboist in the Pensacola Symphony (10th season).
+In 2021, Dr. Mindock moved to Delaware to be closer to family, where she is now a librarian as her "day job" instead of a college professor.
+She recently won the position of principal oboist with the Mobile Symphony and continues to travel to perform with that ensemble (now in her 18th season with that orchestra), as English horn and 2nd oboist for 13 seasons prior to winning the principal chair), and she also continues to travel to play as principal oboist of the Wyoming Symphony (19th season), and as principal oboist of the Gulf Coast Symphony (12th season).

 Dr. Mindock has performed internationally as a concerto soloist with the Cusco Symphony Orchestra in Peru at the 2016 Cusco Music Festival, at the 2015 International Double Reed Society conference in Tokyo, Japan, and at the 2018 International Clarinet Association ClarinetFest in Ostend, Belgium with her colleagues in the Trebuchet Wind Trio.
 She has also performed as a concerto soloist with the Gulf Coast Symphony, the Meridian Symphony, the Bay Area String Chamber Orchestra, and the University of South Alabama Wind Ensemble.
 She has been a part of several chamber music recording projects; her CDs can be found on the "Recordings" tab.

 Dr. Mindock is an enthusiastic traveler, and has visited all 50 US states as well as 24 countries on 6 of the 7 continents.
-She also loves hiking, canoeing, literature, and trying to keep up with her husband, her toddler, and her cats.
+She also loves hiking, canoeing, nature photography, literature, and trying to keep up with her husband, her young child, and her cats.